hotpeppersec/cloudlab/docs/_source/01_setup.rst

 The ideas captured here are not means to any end.
-Rather, these are meant to be starting points that give you the momentum with technologies and techniques that will streamline your projects.
-Your job is to keep experimenting and to see what is useful enough to stick with you.
-You will build up a solid base of code examples and problem solving techniques that will greatly increase you efficacy.
-Over time, tools and processes will rotate in and out of your toolbox as technology matures.
+Rather, these are meant to be starting points, giving you a frame of reference with novel technologies and techniques that will streamline your projects.
+You will build up the momentum to pursue these new ideas by following along with the examples outlined in this book.

+You should work to build up a solid base of code examples and problem solving techniques that will greatly increase your efficacy.
+Over time, new tools and processes will rotate in and out of your toolbox as technology progresses.
+Keep in mind that your job is to maintain that momentum, to keep experimenting and to see what is useful enough to stick with you and make a permanent part of your repertoire.

-Companies will make their services free in the hopes that you will see the value and usefulness of their products.
-The hope is that you will see enough utility that you will recommend them to your enterprise clients and integrate their stuff into your workflows.
+Companies often make their services free in the hopes that you will see the value and usefulness of their products.
+The thinking goes that hopefully you will see enough utility that you will recommend them to your enterprise clients and integrate their products into your workflows.
 Not a bad trade-off!
+It only makes sense to avail yourself of free-tier cloud services, build and test plaforms, and low or no-cost hosting environments.
+There are plenty of these out there and we will explore some of these as we dive further into the topics.

-When we choose to use a tool, say Ansible for example, it only makes sense to also adopt the most up-to-date best practices for using that tool.
+When we choose to use a tool, say Ansible for example, it only makes sense to also adopt the most up-to-date and best practices for using that tool.
 File system layout, naming conventions, script syntax and organization, and so on.
 We get to enjoy the clear and safe path forged by the folks that came before us, and with whom we share many goals.

-Finally, I've found it very helpful for my peace of mind to always leave my projects clean and green before walking away from my work station for the day.
-Hopefully you find similar benefit should you choose to adopt this practice.
+Finally, the authors have found it very helpful for their peace of mind to leave projects clean and green, to the xtent possible, before walking away from the keyboard for the day.
+Perhaps you would find similar benefit should you choose to adopt this practice.

 ********
 Colophon